jg-rp/liquid/docs/language/tags.md

 :::

 :::caution
 While Python Liquid will accept `cycle` arguments of any type, including identifiers to be resolved, this behavior is considered "unintended" or "undefined" in Ruby Liquid (see [issue #1519](https://github.com/Shopify/liquid/issues/1519)).
-If you need interoperability between Python Liquid and Ruby Liquid, only use strings or number as arguments to `cycle`.
+If you need interoperability between Python Liquid and Ruby Liquid, only use strings or numbers as arguments to `cycle`.
 :::

 ```liquid